alexqfredrickson/notes/aws/aws.md

 Subnets can communicate with each other by-default in an AWS VPC with default settings.

+#### Routes

+Routes are rules (kind of like security groups) that define how subnet/gateway traffic is directed.

+#### NAT Devices

+Network Address Translation (NAT) devices allow resources in private subnets to communicate with the internet (or other VPCs, or on-premise networks).
+They cannot receive unsolicited requests.

+A NAT *gateway* can be public or private.
+If it is public, it allows for outbound internet traffic.
+If it is private, it allows for outbound intra-VPC/on-prem traffic.
+NAT gateways have to be situated in subnets that are distinct from the instances that use them, because NAT gateways route to internet gateways, and instances route to NAT gateways - the operative term being *route*, which defines relationships between subnets/gateways.

+A NAT *instance* sits in a public subnet, and allows instances in private subnets to perform outbound internet traffic, by way of the NAT instance, to an Internet Gateway that allows for public internet access.
+These are end-of-life in favor of NAT gateways.

+You seat NAT instances inside VPCs, configure a security group for it, create a NAT AMI, and then create a NAT instance.
+The NAT instance must have source/destination checks disabled on itself.
+The NAT instance also its inside of a private subnet, which in turn contains a route table, which in turn contains routes that need to be updated such that NAT instance may communicate with outside resources (such as the Internet).

 ### EC2

 EC2 (or "elastic compute cloud") are virtual machines in AWS.

 The default maximum capacity of EC2 instances per-region is 20.

+#### Auto Scaling

+An Auto Scaling Group (ASG) is a collection of EC2 instances that are grouped together for automatic scaling.
+You can implement health-check based replacements of instances.

+The "desired capacity" determines the amount of instances you want to host by-default.
+Desired capacity is distributed evenly among availability zones.

+Scaling policies modulate instance count between the "minimum" and "maximum" capacity.
+The ASG can (1) maintain current levels, (2) be manually scaled up and down, (3) be scheduled to scale up and down, or (3) dynamically change capacity based on traffic changes.

+ASGs support both on-demand and spot instances.

+ASGs leverage *launch templates*, whichspecify instance configuration, including AMIs, instance types, key pairs, security groups, etc. Launch templates are versioned.

 #### EBS